degen0root/vastr/README.md

 ### Vara (Weekday)
 - Traditional weekday with additional attributes
-- Includes favorable status (Favorable, Unfavorable, or Neutral) and planetary ruler
+- Includes favorable (Favorable, Unfavorable, or Neutral) and planetary ruler
 - **Calculation Method**:
   - Determine weekday from Julian Day Number
-  - Each day has a ruling planet:
-    - Sunday (Ravi): Sun
-    - Monday (Soma): Moon
-    - Tuesday (Mangala): Mars
-    - Wednesday (Budha): Mercury
-    - Thursday (Guru): Jupiter
-    - Friday (Shukra): Venus
-    - Saturday (Shani): Saturn
-  - Favorable status based on traditional rules:
+  - Favorable based on traditional rules:
-    - Monday, Wednesday, Thursday, Friday: Generally favorable
-    - Tuesday, Saturday: Generally unfavorable
-    - Sunday: Neutral
-  - Used for determining auspicious days for various activities
+    - Sunday: Favorable for spiritual activities
+    - Monday: Favorable for emotional matters
+    - Tuesday: Favorable for courage and leadership
+    - Wednesday: Favorable for communication and business
+    - Thursday: Favorable for education and wealth
+    - Friday: Favorable for love and pleasure
+    - Saturday: Favorable for discipline and hard work

 ### Astronomical Calculations
 All calculations are based on precise astronomical positions using the Swiss Ephemeris: